somatechlat/VoiceRealTime/_posts/2025-06-18-raspovos-reference-platform.md

 ---
-title: "A Reference Platform for Voice Assistant Development and a Plug-and-Play Entry Point for Users"
+title: "raspOVOS: A reference platform for voice assistant development"
 excerpt: "Introducing raspOVOS: a ready-to-use Raspberry Pi image that brings the power of OpenVoiceOS (OVOS) to your fingertips."
 date: "2025-06-18T00:00:00.000Z"
 author: